rocket-pool/RPIPs/RPIPs/RPIP-71.md

 In order to ensure that the Withdrawal Queue can be serviced before rETH redemptions outside the queue, we need to set the liquidity buffer (rETH collateral target) to 0.
 The current proposal replaces it with a new buffer at the deposit pool level.
 A buffer contributes to peg stability and it protects against the validator churn griefing discussed in Security Considerations, but unproductive ETH sitting in it hurts rETH yield.
 Arguably a buffer is less necessary with a proper withdrawal mechanism.

 A related question is if we should exit to fill the Withdrawal Queue or exit to fill the liquidity buffer.
-Exiting to fill the buffer would lead to a nicer UX for rETH stakers: as long as demand for withdrawals is low, people could instantly redeem rETH at protocol rate, at the cost of reduced rETH APR.
+Exiting to fill the buffer would lead to a nicer UX for rETH stakers: as long as demand for withdrawals is low, people could instantly redeem rETH at the protocol rate, at the cost of reduced rETH APR.

 ### Distribution Delay